asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/What-to-Download/index.md

 DAHDI stands for Digium Asterisk Hardware Device Interface, and is a set of drivers and utilities for a number of analog and digital telephony cards, such as those manufactured by Digium.
 The DAHDI drivers are independent of Asterisk, and can be used by other applications.
 DAHDI was previously called Zaptel, as it evolved from the Zapata Telephony Project.

-The DAHDI code can be downloaded as individual pieces (**dahdi-linux** for the DAHDI drivers, and **dahdi-tools** for the DAHDI utilities.
+The DAHDI code can be downloaded as individual pieces: **dahdi-linux** for the DAHDI drivers, and **dahdi-tools** for the DAHDI utilities.
 They can also be downloaded as a complete package called **dahdi-linux-complete**, which contains both the Linux drivers and the utilities.

 You will only need to install DAHDI if you are going to utilize DAHDI compatible analog or digital telephony interface boards.